-68) Initial scrutineering of the car will take place three days (Monaco : four days) before the race between 10.00 and 16.00 in the garage assigned to each team.

-69) Unless a waiver is granted by the stewards, competitors who do not keep to these time limits will not be allowed to take part in the Event.

-70) No car may take part in the Event until it has been passed by the scrutineers.

-71) The scrutineers may :

-a) check the eligibility of a car or of a competitor at any time during an Event, b) require a car to be dismantled by the competitor to make sure that the conditions of eligibility or conformity are fully satisfied, c) require a competitor to pay the reasonable expenses which exercise of the powers mentioned in this Article may entail, d) require a competitor to supply them with such parts or samples as they may deem necessary.

-72) Any car which, after being passed by the scrutineers, is dismantled or modified in a way which might affect its safety or call into question its eligibility, or which is involved in an accident with similar consequences, must be re-presented for scrutineering approval.

-73) The race director or the clerk of the course may require that any car involved in an accident be stopped and checked.

-74) Checks and scrutineering shall be carried out by duly appointed officials who shall also be responsible for the operation of the parc fermé and who alone are authorised to give instructions to the competitors.

-75) The stewards will publish the findings of the scrutineers each time cars are checked during the Event.
+- Between 10.00 and 16.00 on the day before first practice initial scrutineering of all cars will take place in the garage assigned to each team. - Unless a waiver is granted by the stewards, competitors who do not keep to these time limits will not be allowed to take part in the Event. - 68) No car may take part in the Event until it has been passed by the scrutineers. - 69) The scrutineers may: - a) check the eligibility of a car or of a competitor at any time during an Event. - b) require a car to be dismantled by the competitor to make sure that the conditions of eligibility or conformity are fully satisfied, - c) require a competitor to pay the reasonable expenses which exercise of the powers mentioned in this Article may entail, - d) require a competitor to supply them with such parts or samples as they may deem necessary. - 70) Any car which, after being passed by the scrutineers, is dismantled or modified in a way which might affect its safety or call into question its eligibility, or which is involved in an accident with similar consequences, must be re-presented for scrutineering approval. - 71) The race director or the clerk of the course may require that any car involved in an accident be stopped and checked. - 72) Checks and scrutineering shall be carried out by duly appointed officials who shall also be responsible for the operation of the parc fermé and who alone are authorised to give instructions to the competitors. - 73) The stewards will publish the findings of the scrutineers each time cars are checked during the Event.
 These results will not include any specific figure except when a car is found to be in breach of the Technical Regulations.

-SUPPLY OF TYRES IN THE CHAMPIONSHIP AND TYRE LIMITATION DURING THE EVENT a) Any tyre company wishing to supply tyres to Formula One Teams must notify the FIA of its intention to do so no later than 1 January preceding the year during which such tyres will be supplied.
+SUPPLY OF TYRES IN THE CHAMPIONSHIP AND TYRE LIMITATION DURING THE EVENT

-76 Supply of tyres :

-Any tyre company wishing to cease the supply of tyres to Formula One Teams must notify the FIA of its intention to do so no later than 1 January of the year preceding that in which such tyres were to be supplied. b) No tyre may be used in the Championship unless the company supplying such tyre accepts and adheres to the following conditions :

-- one tyre supplier present in the Championship : this company must equip 100% of the entered teams on ordinary commercial terms ;

-- two tyre suppliers present : each of them must, if called upon to do so, be prepared to equip up to 60% of the entered teams on ordinary commercial terms ;

-- three or more tyre suppliers present : each of them must, if called upon to do so, be prepared to equip up to 40% of the entered teams on ordinary commercial terms ;
+- 74) Supply of tyres: - a) Any tyre company wishing to supply tyres to Formula One teams must notify the FIA of its intention to do so no later than 1 January preceding the year during which such tyres will be supplied. - Any tyre company wishing to cease the supply of tyres to Formula One teams must notify the FIA of its intention to do so no later than 1 January of the year preceding that in which such tyres were to be supplied. - b) No tyre may be used in the Championship unless the company supplying such tyre accepts and adheres to the following conditions: - one tyre supplier present in the Championship : this company must equip 100% of the entered teams on ordinary commercial terms ; - two tyre suppliers present : each of them must, if called upon to do so, be prepared to equip up to 60% of the entered teams on ordinary commercial terms ; - three or more tyre suppliers present: each of them must, if called upon to do so, be prepared to equip up to 40% of the entered teams on ordinary commercial terms; - each tyre supplier must undertake to provide no more than two specifications of dry-weather tyre to each team at each Event, each of which must be of one homogenous compound.
+Any modification or treatment, other than heating, carried out to a tyre or tyres will be considered a change of specification;